markpasc/luabject/README.markdown

-# village
+# luabject

-Village is a virtual world server using coroutinous networking and Lua softcode.
+Luabject is an experiment in scheduling interruptable Lua softcode from within Python programs.